Byram, Connecticut

 Byram is a neighborhood/section and census-designated place (CDP) in the town of Greenwich in Fairfield County, Connecticut, United States.
-It had a population of 4,146 at the 2010 census, and a census-estimated population of 4,216 in 2018.
+As of the 2020 census, Byram had a population of 4,493.
 An endcap of Connecticut's Gold Coast, Byram is the southernmost point in the town of Greenwich and the U.S. state of Connecticut.
 It is separated from Port Chester, Westchester County, New York, by the Byram River.
 Byram was once known as East Port Chester.

 History

 The town of Greenwich is one political and taxing body, but consists of several distinct sections or neighborhoods, such as Banksville, Byram, Cos Cob, Glenville, Mianus, Old Greenwich, Riverside and Greenwich (sometimes referred to as central, or downtown, Greenwich).
 Of these neighborhoods, three (Cos Cob, Old Greenwich, and Riverside) have separate postal names and ZIP codes.